 At Macomber Center, kids are free to decide for themselves how to spend their time each day, within the the bounds of community rules and norms.
 Our Center is a vibrant and dynamic place, and what we do here is different all the time.
-And, all the kids and grown-ups have their own unique perspective on what it’s like to be a part of this community.
-We read books, play video games, build things, make music, talk to each other, and lounge in the sun.
+We read books, play video games, build things, make music, engage in conversation, and lounge in the sun.
 Sometimes we talk about physics and the properties of light.
 Sometimes we share stories about gross leftovers in the fridge.
 Always, we are learning: about the world, about each other, about ourselves.

 Please find listed below a sampling of some of the activities that take place at Macomber Center throughout the year!

 The Macomber Center is situated on 114 acres of land that adjoins the 575-acre Ashland Town Forest.
 Our members enjoy the freedom of endless, unstructured play, exploration and discovery.
 They spend hours playing sports in the fields, studying nature up close, building structures in the woods, hiking the trails, and climbing on huge rock formations.

 All ages participate in cooking in our small kitchen.
 We have made pies and burritos, sushi and dumplings, pasta and applesauce, many grilled cheese sandwiches and many pots of vegetable soup.
 Members have learned cooking skills from visiting experts such as Dave Becker, owner/chef of two renowned restaurants, Sweet Basil and Juniper, and Roberta Jackson, former head chef at Wellesley College; and line chef skills from our own Mark Bell, who has worked as a chef in top restaurants on both coasts.